 I enrolled in graduate school at UNC and officially became a huge Tarheel fan.
 I earned my Masters’ Degree in School Administration from UNC in Chapel Hill.
 I had the honor of beginning my administrative career working as the assistant principal at Ballentine Elementary before being named the principal of Rand Road Elementary School in 2006.

 Every day that I come to work at Rand Road, I learn something new.
 There’s always something wonderful happening here at our school and I have the privilege of being a part of it all.
 To see a person learning and growing is one of the most rewarding feelings one can experience and since I am a witness to this on a daily basis, my heart is always full.
 This has been and continues to be an amazing journey and as I always say, “THERE’S NO PLACE LIKE RAND!”

-Desmond Cornell, Assistant Principal
+Ryan Williams, Assistant Principal

 Our mission at Rand Road Elementary School is to build a learning community to ensure academic, social and character development for all to become responsible and productive citizens in a global society.

 As a model school, Rand Road Elementary provides quality instruction to increase achievement for all children, preparing them to compete as responsible and productive citizens in the 21st century.
 As a learning community, we meet the needs of all children by providing challenging curriculum- based opportunities through the use of multiple instructional strategies.
 Equipped with highly effective staff, each classroom is an accepting, learning-centered environment, where student achievement is measured in a variety of developmentally appropriate ways.
 All members of the community build positive, working relationships to support student success in a global society.